 - They also are not interested in your complaint that the meeples who make it into the chronicle generally achieve less in their lives than the ones who survive to the end of the game.

 Oh, and one last thing, Steve – you got a very important rule wrong in your game this evening.
 You can buy scrolls using cubes without having a meeple there.
-It is even in bold in the rules.
+It is even written in bold font in the rules.

 Hope this helps.

 Lots of love,

 Well, Past Steve, I took your advice when I played the game last night, and it actually worked; I won.
 Admittedly my opponents were both beginners, but one of them picked up the strategy really quickly, and it was actually quite close.
 He immediately started earning grain, them converted it to coins at the mill, then got his meeple into the town hall and converted the coins to points every turn.
 He also used the market very well, beating me to a sale more than once.
 The other player, unfortunately for her, played the same travel-and-book-of-remembrance strategy that you used to play when you first started out.
 Just like you, she got a lot of points from these two, but not enough to win.
 I did everything you said with the horses/cattle/ploughs and did really well in the market and the church, as well as the book of remembrance; I did a bit of travelling too, for old times’ sake.